 As the founder and technical face of Intermx, Matthew Martimo takes a pragmatic approach with clients and their tech teams to define their goals and explain which solutions work best for their particular needs.
 He also works alongside leads within the company to ensure the technical aspects of the product are developed in sync with its other features, such as user interfaces and marketing.

-Over the course of 8 years Matthew filled various roles in the company, including stints as technical director, director of product development and regional director for the Asia-Pacific region.
+Over eight years, Matthew filled various roles in the company, including stints as technical director, director of product development, and regional director for the Asia-Pacific region.
 He then led a company-wide transition from traffic speed to predictive analytics as vice president of research and development at Atlanta-based AirSage, before returning to Citilabs to serve a 3-year tenure as the company’s vice president of global business development.

 Enabling companies to deliver the best customer experience to their customers.

 Those horizon-broadening journeys inspired his holistic, hands-on approach to business.
-Straight out of college he cold-called his way up the ladder at media intelligence firm Meltwater, opening a new office in Austin, Texas and serving as the managing director of Meltwater Press in Atlanta.
-He then joined Atlanta-based AirSage as business development director, where he monetized a vertical product in several new markets and segments, including tourism, retail and the government sector.
+Straight out of college, he cold-called his way up the ladder at media intelligence firm Meltwater, opening a new office in Austin, Texas, and serving as the managing director of Meltwater Press in Atlanta.
+He then joined Atlanta-based AirSage as a business development director, where he monetized a vertical product in several new markets and segments, including tourism, retail, and the government sector.

-The great disconnect between data providers and consumers inspired Ryan to join Matthew in the founding of Intermx, a startup with a focus on making geolocation-centric data sets actionable, not just for established companies but small-to-medium-sized businesses.
-Bundling modeling, data science and productization into an easy-to-manage insight platform, Ryan doesn’t just want to offer another workflow solution — he aspires to truly “democratize” big data.
+The vast disconnect between data providers and consumers inspired Ryan to join Matthew in the founding of Intermx, a startup with a focus on making geolocation-centric data sets actionable, not just for established companies but small-to-medium-sized businesses.
+Bundling modeling, data science, and productization into an easy-to-manage insight platform, Ryan doesn’t just want to offer another workflow solution — he aspires to truly “democratize” big data.